Public Opinion (book)

-Public Opinion is a book by Walter Lippmann published in 1922.
-It is a critical assessment of functional democratic government, especially of the irrational and often self-serving social perceptions that influence individual behavior and prevent optimal societal cohesion.
-The detailed descriptions of the cognitive limitations people face in comprehending their sociopolitical and cultural environments, leading them to apply an evolving catalogue of general stereotypes to a complex reality, rendered Public Opinion a seminal text in the fields of media studies, political science, and social psychology.
+Public Opinion is a book by Walter Lippmann published in 1922 which explores the formation and management of public opinion.
+The source of the term the manufacture of consent, It is a critical assessment of functional democratic government, especially of the irrational and often self-serving social perceptions that influence individual behavior.
+As these shortcomings prevent optimal societal cohesion, leadership and opinion shaping by political elites is required to stabilize and steer a democracy.

+The detailed descriptions of the cognitive limitations people face in comprehending their sociopolitical and cultural environments, leading them to apply an evolving catalogue of general stereotypes to a complex reality, rendered Public Opinion a seminal text in the fields of media studies, political science, and social psychology, and in the understanding of propaganda and social manipulation.

-Pseudo-environment
+Introduction

 The introduction describes the human inability to interpret the world: "The real environment is altogether too big, too complex, and too fleeting for direct acquaintance" between people and their environment.
 Instead, people construct a pseudo-environment that is a subjective, biased, and necessarily abridged mental image of the world, and to a degree, everyone's pseudo-environment is a fiction.
 People "live in the same world, but they think and feel in different ones."

 Human behavior is stimulated by the person's pseudo-environment and then is acted upon in the real world.
 The book highlights some general implications of the interactions among one's psychology, environment, and the mass communications media.

-More recent research uses the term "social constructionism" or "constructed reality" to describe what Lippmann (1922) called "pseudo-environment".
+The modern concept of "social constructionism" or "constructed reality" has emerged as a field of study for what Lippmann (1922) called "pseudo-environment".

 News and truth

-By definition, pertinent facts are never provided completely and accurately; by necessity they are arranged to portray a certain, subjective interpretation of an event.
+According to Lippmann, by definition, pertinent facts are never provided completely and accurately; by necessity they are arranged to portray a certain subjective interpretation of an event.
 Those who are most familiar with the greatest number of facts about a certain environment construct a pseudo-environment that aligns with their own 'stereotypes' and convey this to the public, knowingly or not, to suit their own private needs.
 This is inescapable human nature.
-Propaganda inherently requires a barrier of censorship between the event and the public.
+Propaganda inherently exploits the disconnect between the event and the public, which can be aggravated by the barrier of censorship.
 Thus mass communication media, by their nature as vehicles for informational transmission, are essentially vulnerable to manipulation.

-The blame for that perceptual parallax falls not upon the mass media technology (print, radio, cinema, or, inferentially, television) or logistical concerns, but upon certain members of society who attend to life with little intellectual engagement.
+The blame for that falls not upon the mass media technology (print, radio, cinema, or, inferentially, television) or logistical concerns, but upon certain members of society who attend to life with little intellectual engagement.
 That causes the following: